SouthGreenPlatform/VcfHunter/README.md

 Purpose of VcfHunter
 ====================

-VcfExplorer regroups several programs which principal aims are to map DNA and RNAseq data onto reference genome sequence, perform variant calling, manipulate vcf files, perform chromosome painting of accessions based on the contribution of ancestral groups, select marker for genetic
+VcfHunter regroups several programs which principal aims are to map DNA and RNAseq data onto reference genome sequence, perform variant calling, manipulate vcf files, perform chromosome painting of accessions based on the contribution of ancestral groups, select marker for genetic